Hyperloop-VCU/imprimis/README.md

 * **Control modes**: In autonomous mode, it wirelessly receives desired angular velocity setpoint commands for each wheel, and runs a closed-loop PID controller for each motor.
 In manual mode, it wirelessly receives joint efforts (0-100% power) for each motor, and simply sets the speeds directly without any PID control.

 * **Encoders**: This board uses the ESP32's dedicated pulse counter hardware to read the encoder pulses from each wheel.
-These pulses are converted to the wheel angular velocities and send to Board A. In closed-loop mode, the wheel angvels are also used to provide feedback to the PID controllers.
+These pulses are converted to the wheel angular velocities and sent to Board A. In closed-loop mode, the wheel angvels are also used to provide feedback to the PID controllers.
 A bidirectional 3.3V <-> 5V logic level shifter is used between the ESP32 (3.3V only) and encoders (5V only).

 * **Safety logic**: Board B expects constant commands from Board A. If it doesn't receive any for a short (configurable) time, it immediately stops the robot.